dcao/babble/POPL23.md

     - numpy
 - GNU make

+# Running the evaluation

 ## Sanity check

-This is done automatically by the `Makefile`, but just check that everything is okay by building `babble`.
+Check that everything is okay by building `babble`, this is done automatically by the `Makefile`, but it's a quick way to check that things are working.
 This takes about 2 minutes.

 ```bash